-- I) The Contractor shall be required, as part of this Contract, to provide Comprehensive Liability Insurance coverage for not less than \$5,000,000.00 on this project, and shall name the Town of Essex, the County of Essex and their officials and the Consulting Engineer and their staff as additional insured under the policy.
-The Contractor must submit a copy of this policy to both the Municipal Clerk and the Consulting Engineer prior to the commencement of work. - m) Monthly progress orders for payment shall be furnished the Contractor by the Municipal Drainage Superintendent.
+- m) The Contractor shall be required, as part of this Contract, to provide Comprehensive Liability Insurance coverage for not less than \$5,000,000.00 on this project; and shall name the Town of Essex and the County of Essex and its' officials and the Consulting Engineer and their staff as additional insured under the policy.
+The Contractor must submit a copy of this policy to both the Town Clerk and the Consulting Engineer prior to the commencement of work. - n) Monthly progress orders for payment shall be furnished the Contractor by the Town Drainage Superintendent.
 Said orders shall be for not more than 90% of the value of the work done and the materials furnished on the site.
 The paying of the full 90% does not imply that any portion of the work has been accepted.
-The remaining 10% will be paid 60 days after the final acceptance and completion of the work and payment shall not be authorized until the Contractor provides the following: - i) a Certificate of Clearance for the project from the Workplace Safety and Insurance Board - ii) proof of advertising - iii) a Statutory Declaration, in a form satisfactory to the Consulting Engineer and the Municipality, that all liabilities incurred by the Contractor and its Sub-Contractors in carrying out the Contract have been discharged and that all liens in respect of the Contract and Sub-Contracts thereunder have expired or have been satisfied, discharged or provided for by payment into Court.
+The remaining 10% will be paid 60 days after the final acceptance and completion of the work and payment shall not be authorized until the Contractor provides the following: - i) a Certificate of Clearance for the project from the Workplace Safety and Insurance Board - ii) proof of advertising - iii) a Statutory Declaration that all accounts for the project have been paid in full

-The Contractor shall satisfy the Consulting Engineer or Municipality that there are no liens or claims against the work and that all of the requirements as per the Construction Act, 2018 and its' subsequent amendments have been adhered to by the Contractor.
+The Contractor shall satisfy the Consulting Engineer or Town that there are no liens or claims against the work and that all of the requirements as per the Construction Act, 2018 and its' subsequent amendments have been adhered to by the Contractor.

-n) In the event that the Specifications, Information to Tenderers, or the Form of Agreement do not apply to a specific condition or circumstance with respect to this project, the applicable section or sections from the Canadian Construction Documents Committee C.C.D.C.2. shall govern and be used to establish the requirements of the work.
+- o) In the event that the Specifications, Information to Tenderers, or the Form of Agreement do not apply to a specific condition or circumstance with respect to this project, the applicable section or sections from the Canadian Construction Documents Committee C.C.D.C.2 shall govern and be used to establish the requirements of the work. - p) Should extra work be required by the Town Drainage Superintendent or Consulting Engineer and it is done on a time and material basis, the actual cost of the work will be paid to the Contractor with a 15% markup on the total actual cost of labour, equipment and materials needed to complete the extra work.